MicrosoftDocs/architecture-center/docs/example-scenario/hpc/index.md

 - **Balanced or write-intensive medium-scale workloads:** Consider using [Azure NetApps Files][azure-naf] for workloads of up to 4,000 cores, with a throughput up to 6.5 GiB/s, storage up to 100 TB/volume, and a maximize file size of 12 TB.

 - **Large-scale workloads:** Use an orchestrated parallel file service, such as Lustre or BeeGFS.
 This approach works for up to 50,000 cores, with read/write rates up to 50 GiB/s, and 500 TB storage.
 For even larger clusters, a bare-metal approach may be more cost-effective.
 For example, Cray ClusterStor is a managed HPC storage solution with the flexibility to support larger elastic clusters on the fly.
-The azurehpc repository includes [example Azure HPC scripts][azurehpc].

 ## Deployment

-Get an [example implementation of this OPM FLOW architecture][opm-flow] on GitHub.
+Get an [example implementation of this OPM Flow architecture][opm-flow] on GitHub.

 ## Next steps